Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Experiments

 \subsubsection{Append to Other Models}

-Our model can also be used to improve the accuracy of other models.
-We selected \cite{tsgcn} as the baseline and UCF101 as the dataset and selected five actions with low accuracies for optimization.
-We added some features to each action and appended our model to the original model.
-We then re-evaluated the model.
-The results are shown in Table \ref{append_result_table}.
-The accuracies of these actions were all improved.
-Finally, we added features to all classes to improve the accuracy of the model, and the results are shown in Table \ref{result_table}.
+Furthermore, our model can be used to improve the accuracy of other models.
+We selected the elaborative rehearsal (ER) \cite{chen2021elab} as the baseline and found actions with low accuracies for optimization.
+We found videos have were misclassified and analyzed the difference between the true and wrong classes of the video.
+A distinction is then made into a feature, giving the action.
+This process was repeated until the accuracy is difficult to improve, and the results are shown in Table \ref{result_table}.
+We sorted all classes by accuracy and improvement.
+The top-5 classes are listed in Tables \ref{append_result_table1} and \ref{append_result_table2}.